joelandman/nlytiq-base/HOWTO.md

 ##Building

+TL;DR version:
+    cd scripts
+    sudo ./prep_$OS.sh

+where $OS is debian1{1,2}, ubuntu2{2,4}.04, rocky8, or mac.
+Then
+    cd ..
+    make

 Note: this will take a long time, as several of the codes are quite time consuming to build.
 The process is (mostly) automated, and undergoing rapid development.
 The builds are done in parallel whenever possible.
-On my 6 core system with ample memory and fast disk, builds (when rust is enabled) have taken more than 2 hours.

-Note: if you are building on Mac, I'd recommend homebrew.
-Then you'll want to install gcc@8, and the following dependent packages:
+Note: if you are building on Mac, homebrew is strongly recommended, and is the basis of the prep_mac.sh script.

-	libssh2
-	zlib
-	tcl-tk
-	ossp-uuid
-	suite-sparse
-	mbedtls
-	curl
-	libunwind-headers
-	mpfr
-	xz
-	libedit
-	with-readline
-	cmake
-	gnu-sed

-The prep_mac.bash script will do this for you.
-If you are running on linux, use the appropriate prep_distro.bash script by
-	sudo ./prep_$DISTRO.bash

 To build everything after installing any dependencies

   make